ghosthamlet/stressgrid/README.md

 # Running with Terraform

 If you are using AWS, the easiest way to start using Stressgrid is by deploying it into your target VPC with [Terraform](https://www.terraform.io/).
-The prerequisites are the Terraform itself and `curl`.
-By default the Terrafomr script will use coordinator and generator public AMIs prepared for you by Stressgrid team based on the latest release:
+The prerequisites are the Terraform itself and curl.
+By default the Terrafomr script will use coordinator and generator public AMIs prepared for you by the Stressgrid team based on the latest release:

     $ cd terraform
     $ terraform init
     $ terraform apply

-The apply command will ask you for the following required Terraform variables:
+The [apply](https://www.terraform.io/docs/commands/apply.html) command will ask you for the following required Terraform variables:

-- `key_name`: name of SSH key pair to use with coordinator and generator instances;
+- `key_name`: name of the SSH key pair to use with coordinator and generator instances;
 - `region`: AWS region where target VPC is located;
 - `vpc_id`: the ID for target VPC.